Eric-Philippe/Search-Engine---SQL-Blob/README_EN.md

 ---

 > The main content of this repository is found in the technical documentation, available in the `docs/` folder at the root of the project.
+[Click here to access it](./docs/technical_doc.md).

 ## Table of Contents